 So, let’s say you have moved down the road to the point where you have decided a rewrite of your application is the best answer.
 As you consider whether to use your internal team to do the rewrite or to continue to maintain the existing app while they gradually transition to the new one, you also have to consider the costs, your appetite for risk, and the time horizon you have in front of you to finish the project.
 Using an outsourced team to maintain your existing systems will require a great deal of knowledge transfer from the existing team, which will take them away from the new development effort.
 It will take considerable effort for the new maintenance team to reach full productivity, so their ability to tackle new requests will have to be carefully managed and prioritized.
 And of course, there is the element of risk to be considered.
 Assuming the new team does not know everything, all the history behind maintaining and extending the existing code, bugs can be expected that could cause production delays and outages.
 Depending on the operational value of the application to the organization, this could result in some serious situations and in the end, it could require pulling back the team working on the rewrite and delaying their work.

-Because of the risk to continuing operations, most organizations will chose to keep their existing team in their positions, but with a requirement that they engage in a two-way knowledge transfer operation with the outsourced team working on the new application.
+Because of the risk to continuing operations, most organizations will choose to keep their existing team in their positions, but with a requirement that they engage in a two-way knowledge transfer operation with the outsourced team working on the new application.
 The in-house team will provide the new team with the information they need about the existing app and the rewrite team will provide the knowledge the in-house team will need to maintain and continuously improve the new app after the project ends.
 This decision has several side effects that can be beneficial to the rewrite effort.
 Let’s assume you have chosen a service provider that has considerable experience in rewriting legacy applications and the technologies involved in your project:

 - The rewrite team will have a wider view of available technologies and strategies to use for the rewrite project itself and in the new version of the application.
-Assuming a project organization that includes the in-house team, the resulting application will have a much better opportunity to remain compatible with other systems in the organization stack while it paves the way to new technical advantages.
+Assuming a project organization that includes the in-house team, the resulting application will have a much better opportunity to remain compatible with other systems in the organization stack while it paves the way to new technological advantages.

 - The rewrite team will have experience with organizing priorities during the project and maintaining a “big picture” view of the application in coordination with the in-house team.
 This is critical with larger projects as both new requests surface and unexpected opportunities will arise during development and need to be rolled into the project.
 Making decisions on what needs to be in release 1.0, what can wait until a later time, and what needs a base so it can be added later is critical for the success of any rewrite project.
 Assuring the in-house team is fully involved in these decisions is key to assuring the transition from new development to maintenance mode will go smoothly.